colabottles/toddl/posts/ionic-and-vue-part-one.md

 ## A Mobile UI Toolkit

 I don't need anything fancy or something that I am going to need a PhD to learn and understand.
-That may have beena little over-the-top, but I really wanted to hit the ground running.
+That may have been a little over-the-top, but I really wanted to hit the ground running.
 [That's when I found Ionic](https://ionicframework.com).

 It works with Angular, React, Vue.
 It is cross-platform.
 Performant and interoperable.
 I also like the attention to accessibility.
 I don't know if anyone has touched upon the accessibility of the framework, but I like what I have read, heard, [and seen](https://youtu.be/p3AN3igqiRc?t=72).
 Though the video does reference Web Standards, so that is a giant plus as far as I am concerned.